alexupm95/PowerSystemsOptimization_SSE_ETSIDI/README.md

-# ECONOMIC DISPATCH, UNIT COMMITMENT, and DC-OPF in Julia-JuMP
+# Power Systems Optimization in Julia-JuMP
-This code uses the Julia-JuMP and HiGHS solver to solve simple versions of the Economic Dispatch, Unit Commitment and DC-OPF problems.
+This code uses the programming language Julia-JuMP and the HiGHS solver to solve simple versions of the Economic Dispatch, Unit Commitment and DC-OPF problems.

-## 👨🏽‍💻 Running the Code Online (direct on the web)
+## 👨🏽‍💻 Running the code online (direct on the web)

 **1. 💻 Open the website https://mybinder.org/:**

-**2. 🚀 Build and Launch the Repository:**
+**2. 🚀 Build and launch the repository:**
 <details>
   <summary>Click to see the details</summary>